openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Specifications that extend this list MUST choose collision-resistant values.

-Ecosystems may define their own values.
+When ISO 18045 is not used, ecosystems may define their own values.
 If the value does not map to a well-known specification, it is RECOMMENDED that the value is a URL that gives further information about the attack potential resistance and possible relations to level of assurances.

 # IANA Considerations